yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-functions-and-this/README.md

 ## Exercise #4 - Create a Javascript Class From Scratch

-In this Exercise you are provided with `Person` function declaration.
+In this Exercise you are provided with `Person` function constructor.
 It will receive 2 arguments `name: string, age: number` as input and you can safely expect this input to be valid.

 Your Objective is to: